Configuration Overview

 , and k8s_metrics

-nodes and their connections to only the the edgedelta
+nodes and their connections to only the edgedelta

 destination:

-The Visual Builder lists the outgoing data rate for each node.
+The pipeline builder lists the outgoing data rate for each node.
 Using this view you can quickly see how the configuration contributes to the overall pipeline efficiency.

 The link weight indicates the relative volume of traffic on link between two nodes.